JuliaActuary/JuliaActuary.org/JuliaActuary/blog/julia-actuaries.md

 ### Expressiveness and Syntax

+**Expressiveness** is the *manner in which* and *scope of* ideas and concepts that can be represented in a programming language. **Syntax** refers to how the code *looks* on the screen and its readability.

-Go from idea in your head to end product faster.
+In a language with high expressiveness and pleasant syntax, you: Go from idea in your head to end product faster.
 Encapsulate concepts naturally and dispatch functions on the data you are interested in.
 Compose functions and data naturally.
+Focus on the end-goal instead of fighting the tools.

 It's hard to explain, but perhaps two short examples will illustrate.

 #### Example: Retention Analysis